 On behalf of the Committee to Elect Carrie Hamblen, Connie Chapman sends out a “huge thank you” to all who contributed in the way addressing/stuffing/stamping letters; also, thank you to people who wrote LTEs, which were submitted to the Sun News, Bulletin, and KRWG (even though few were chosen to be published, she mentions); finally, she thanks those who emailed personal endorsements of Carrie to their PIN list, sent money, made phone calls and put up yard signs.
 Connie says no stone has been left upturned and the campaign will continue full speed ahead until 7:00pm June 2nd.
 “This race is winnable, if people will just go vote.”
 For more information, email Connie.

-Some reminders about COVID-19 & shout-out to a hard working woman
+Some reminders about Covid-19 & a special shout-out to a hard working woman

 State Rep. Joanne Ferrary says that she hopes everyone is doing well with our Stay At Home orders and also wearing a face mask any time you do go out for groceries, food to go, appointments, or other essential errands that puts you in close proximity to other people.
 “Please keep in mind the 6 foot social distancing that will keep you out of harm’s way of the virus!” said Joanne, adding, “I want to publicly thank Pat Aguirre and all the volunteers who have worked the past few months to make calls to people of District 37, making sure they are doing well and/or asking if they need any help.
 We are now calling to make sure people who requested their mail in ballots have received them and offer help to make sure they get to vote.”
 No matter which district you live in, Joanne will be there to help.
 And, finally: vote!
 For more information, email Joanne.